SubhadeepBanik/Nashville_Housing_Data/README.md

 Compilation of SQL data analysis related projects and challenges where I practice aggregates,joins and windows functions.

-This data is about NasNashville property and their owners.
+This data is about Nashville property and their owners.

 I'm using SSMS for cleaning that data.